Position Title: Vice President, U.S. Government Affairs

 - Possess a large network of relationships with policymakers and staff who sit on Committees of jurisdiction.

-- Possess a network of relationships with staff at other organizations that do policy work.
+- Possess a network of relationships with staff at other organizations that perform related policy work.